civilian/ldloans/README.md

 1) To run the react js frontend go to [http://localhost:8080](http://localhost:8080) now you can test according to what it says in [easy-testing.md](easy-testing.md)

 ## Implementation
-I implemented the test project as a Django application and using Django Rest Framework for the API Rest.
+I implemented the test project as a union of a Rest Api in Flask and a frontend in Reactjs.

 ### Implemented Features
-* Docker machines with a up to date installation.
+* Docker machines with an up to date installation.
-* Docker compose files to make easier the user of Docker and the deployment
+* Docker compose files to make easier the use of Docker and the deployment.
 * Design of the Database.
 * Creation of the Rest Api in Flask with jwt token login.
 * Creation of the Rest Api documentaion in postman to simplify testing.